-There are several different types of partnerships, and the one you choose to form will have distinct implications on how your business operates.
+There are three main types of partnerships to choose from general (GP), limited (LP), and limited liability (LLP).
+The one you choose to form will have distinct implications on how your business operates.

-There are three main types of partnerships to choose from: general, limited, and limited liability.
-Continue reading to help you and your partner(s) choose the right structure for your business.
+Continue reading to help you and your partner(s) determine the proper structure for your business.

 If you do choose to operate your business as a partnership, use a partnership agreement to detail the terms of the relationship, such as your: